 The Ministry of Corporate Affairs (MCA), through its notification No. G.S.R.
 111(E) dated February 16, 2015, has mandated the adoption of the Companies (Indian Accounting Standards) Rules, 2015, commonly referred to as the "2015 Rules."
-These rules are applicable to certain categories of companies for accounting periods commencing on or after April 1, 2016.
+These

 The Company's audited Financial Statements for the fiscal year ending December 31, 2023, comply with Clause III of Sub-Rule 1 of Rule 4 of the 2015 Rules.
 Additionally, figures for the previous year have been adjusted to conform to the requirements outlined in the 2015 Rules.